include-marcy/Heimdall/README.md

 Heimdall is written in Luau, but future support for popular languages like roblox-ts will be a focus of the framework's roadmap later on.

 Heimdall also natively ships with 2 key features:
-1. Heimdall Core Scripts - Heimdall ships with compatible hdServices that supercede the functionality of the messier core Roblox scripts.
+1. Heimdall Core Scripts - Heimdall ships with compatible `hdServices` that supercede the functionality of the core Roblox scripts, these are known as `hdCoreScript`s.
 This allows you to seamlessly modify them to your liking, leaving you with more control over how your game runs.
-2. Heimdall Characters - Heimdall also ships with compatible hdServices that completely overrule the Roblox character system.
-This system is often known to be buggy and outdated, and often has strange and undesirable behavior that complex games have little control over.
+2. Heimdall Characters - Heimdall also ships with compatible `hdServices` that completely overrule the Roblox character system.
+Roblox's Character system is often known to be buggy and outdated, and often has strange and undesirable behavior that complex games have little control over.
 The Heimdall framework has accounted for this and includes a rewritten Character paradigm that completely changes how a Roblox character is controlled and constructed.
 It also has significant boosts to replication speed of the character's position, and a simpler exposed hdHumanoid API.
+The two objects, `hdCharacter` and `hdHumanoid` are the most relevant user facing features of the rewrite.
+To enable these experimental features, you can find them implemented in `hdCharacterService` in the [example project repository](https://github.com/include-marcy/Heimdall)

 # When to use Heimdall
 Heimdall provides extremely explicit control and doesn't hide any of its functionality behind black boxes.
 This means that beginners should not use Heimdall for their first game.
 If your game is a lightweight application that only requires a few features, Heimdall is not necessary.
 However, if your game intends to support many compute intensive features and has a wide array of mechanics, the Heimdall architecture may benefit your games organization and performance by making use of its Parallel-Luau-housing `hdParallelService` class.
 Additionally, games that want to expand the design of their characters should consider Heimdall for its customizable and explicit rebuilt Roblox character services.